 The Council was tasked to assist government and industry in determining ways to improve cooperation in areas of coal research, production, transportation, marketing and use.
 On that day in 1984, the Secretary named 23 individuals to serve on the Council, noting that these initial appointments indicate that “the Department intends to have a diverse spectrum of the highest caliber of individuals who are committed to improving the role coal can lay in both our Nation’s and the world’s energy future.”

-The Council activities include providing the Secretary with advice on:
+The Council’s activities include providing the Secretary with advice on:

 The principal activity of the NCC is to prepare reports for the Secretary of Energy.
-The NCC's Coal Policy Committee develops prospective topics for the Secretary's consideration as potential subjects for NCC studies.
-During its 30-year history, the NCC has prepared more than 30 studies for the Secretary, at no cost to the Department of Energy.
+The NCC’s members, Executive Committee, Chair’s Leadership Council and Coal Policy Committee develop prospective topics for the Secretary’s consideration as potential subjects for NCC reports.
+During its 35-year history, the NCC has prepared nearly 40 reports for the Secretary, at no cost to the Department of Energy.
 All NCC studies are publicly available on the NCC website.